johnjosephhorton/johnjosephhorton.github.io/research.md

-``The Effects of Search Advertising on Competitors:
+The Effects of Search Advertising on Competitors:
-An Experiment Before a Merger''
+An Experiment Before a Merger